-As someone who writes—for the joy of writing, I have always remained sceptical of writing about a movie (like Iratta here).
+As someone who writes—for the joy of writing, I have always remained sceptical about writing about a movie (like Iratta here).
 There are several reasons for this.
-But one that permeates this scepticism is my apprehensions about my ability to comprehend and fully appreciate the technicalities of a movie.
+However, one thing that permeates this scepticism is my apprehension about my ability to comprehend and fully appreciate the technicalities of a movie.

 But a brilliant film titled “Iratta”—that too, the one which I could only understand through subtitles—has swayed me to do the otherwise.